General Policies for All Transfer Students

 - Only courses similar to those offered at UNC Asheville are accepted.
 Examples of coursework that is generally not accepted include technical/vocational areas such as dentistry, drafting, electronics, horticulture, interior design, nursing, and recreation.

-- If you took a course on a Pass/Fail or Satisfactory/Unsatisfactory basis, we will award transfer credit only if your transcript specifically states that the passing or satisfactory grade represents a grade of C or better.
+- Transfer Credit for Pass/Fail or Satisfactory/Unsatisfactory coursework will be awarded only if the transcript specifically states that the passing or satisfactory grade represents a grade of C or better.

 - Transfer credit is not automatically awarded for First Year Seminars, independent study, practicums, internships, field experience or service learning courses.
 Petitions to receive credit for such courses will be considered if accompanied by syllabi or similar documentation.

-- Transfer credit is not automatically awarded for the Diversity Intensive requirement.
-A petition to receive credit for this requirement may be submitted to the DI Coordinator and will be considered if accompanied by syllabi and other documentation noted on the petition form.
+- Diversity Intensive: Transfer credit is not automatically awarded for the two Diversity Intensive requirements.
+A petition to receive credit for these requirements may be submitted to the DI Coordinator and will be considered if accompanied by syllabi and other documentation noted on the Petition for Substitution of a Course for the Diversity Intensive Requirement form.

-- If transfer credit is not awarded for LANG 120, the Academic Writing and Critical Inquiry requirement, but you feel you can demonstrate competent writing skills, a petition to waive the LANG 120 requirement may be submitted to the Director or Associate Director of the Writing Program.
+- LANG 120: If transfer credit is not awarded for LANG 120, Academic Writing and Critical Inquiry, but you feel you can demonstrate competent writing skills, a petition to waive the LANG 120 requirement may be submitted to the Director or Associate Director of the Writing Program.
 The LANG 120 Petition for Waiver Guidelines outline the documentation needed to submit a request.

 - All transfer credits that do not meet general requirements or major requirements will be treated as elective credits.

 - Transfer credit is not awarded for life experiences.